 Admission Cost: Free of charge

-Also Read: Top 10 Activities & Things to Do in Dubai
+Suggested Read: Top 10 Activities & Things to Do in Dubai

 4. Hatta Heritage Village

 While most of the museums showcase a gist of Dubai’s mellowed down years of Arabian era, Hatta Heritage Village takes you back in time to witness an authentic Arabian mountainous rural village.
 Located in the outskirts of Dubai at the foothills of Al Hajar Mountains, this 3000-year-old expansive settlement was revamped to provide an exemplary prototype of the primitive era of Dubai.
 Hatta Heritage village is made up of a simple set up of 30 buildings, a variety of traditional shops and a set of farms and a freshwater canal.
 Here, you can imagine the traditional, humble life of Dubai before it advanced towards urbanism.
-The tools used for daily life, weapons, materials used for construction, sculptures, the style of construction and mountain ambiance – everything gives you a real-life experience of how naive and straightforward the way of life was in early years of Dubai.
+The tools used for daily life, weapons, materials used for construction, sculptures, the style of construction and mountain ambiance – everything gives you a real-life experience of how naive and straightforward the way of life was in the early years of Dubai.

 Location: Hatta area